 Written by: Deniz Camp, Art by: S. Morian, Letters by: Aditya Bidikar.

-20th Century Men will be released on 17th August by Image Comics and your Local Comics Shop as well as comixology
+20th Century Men issue 4 was released by Image Comics on 30th November from your Local Comic Shop as well as comixology

 Andrew Carr was blessed to grow up watching the animated series of Batman, X-Men, and his favorite, Spider-Man.This started his dive into the comics world, which resulted in meeting his amazing cosplaying wife Imogen.
 They live in England with their Sinister Six dogs.